waqashamid/whizdom/README.md

 # Whizdom
-An application to educate by providing information about topics
+An application to educate by providing information about topics.

+Tech Stack: Spring, Hibernate, Databases, Java-8.